Related

 Aerospace Technology

 There are many actors associated with the Japanese space program, including government ministries, offices, and agencies.
-The most important one is the Japanese Aerospace Exploration Agency (JAXA), which has tasks and technology that includes launch systems, satellite development and operations.
+The most important one is the Japanese Aerospace Exploration Agency (JAXA), the governmental agency active in this sector with tasks and technologies that include launch systems, satellite development and further operations.

-One of the many objectives of Japan’s space policy is to integrate space infrastructure for social aims and the stimulation of economic growth.
+One of the many objectives of Japan’s space policy is to integrate space infrastructure for social purposes and to stimulate economic growth.

 ESPI, Securing Japan, an assessment of Japan’s strategy for space, 2020